 Would you like a cheat sheet to help improve your composition when you’re out shooting?

-Download the Principles of Composition in Photography PDF and save it to your phone!
+Download the Composition in Photography PDF and save it to your phone!

 What Is Composition In Photography?